Grow Your Customer Base

 Consider the following tips to sell your SaaS products successfully in the market:

-Unlearn the SaaS selling myths:
+Unlearn the SaaS selling myths

 In addition to the myth that SaaS products sell themselves, you need to unlearn more myths about selling SaaS.
 These are:

-1. “SaaS sales metrics aren‘t relevant since my company is small” Wrong! – They are relevant, even if you have just started out.
-You need to understand your company‘s sales metrics so that you know which campaigns are working and which aren‘t.
+1. “SaaS sales metrics aren‘t relevant since my company is small.”
+Wrong! – They are relevant, even if you have just started.
+You need to understand your company‘s sales metrics to know which campaigns are working and which aren‘t.
 The key metrics are as follows, and you can read more about them in “SaaS Metrics – A Guide to Measuring and Improving What Matters”:

 1. Profitability